juaniten/gator/README.md

 ## Overview

 `gator` is a command-line interface (CLI) tool designed to aggregate and manage RSS feeds for different users.
-Users can log in to follow feeds and browse the feeds they are following.
+Users can log in to follow feeds and browse the posts from the feeds they are following.
 Built using Go and backed by a PostgreSQL database, `gator` provides a streamlined experience for collecting and accessing RSS feed data.

 ## Prerequisites